mifadikr24/ros_arduino_bridge/README.md

 As I only have need for a subset of the functionality, I have no idea what does and doesn't work, beyond what is detailed below.
 Feedback/improvements are welcome (though no promises on how quickly I'll respond).
 I currently only use the L298N driver, and the Arduino encoder mode.

+This code tested on Arduino Uno and working properly.

 TODO